September 29th is National Mocha Day. It’s also National Coffee Day, celebrating mocha’s parents—coffee (the other is chocolate.

 When coffee-growing expanded around the world, it was noted that the coffee made with Al-Mokha beans had a chocolatey nuance, and those beans became known as mokha/moka.
 The term was in use by 1773.

-At some later point, a cook combined coffee and mocha flavors into beverages and desserts, and called the flavor mocha.
+At some later point, a cook combined coffee and chocolate flavors into beverages and desserts, and called the flavor mocha*.
 It’s been with us ever since.

 Today, the flavor profile is used in everything from: